Whoever said “good things come in small packages” must have owned a Teacup Poodle.

 These little dogs come with a big price tag.

 If you’re searching for a teacup poodle, get ready to pay some big bucks for the little guy or girl.
-Breeders charge anywhere from $1,000-$2,500 for these puppies.
+Breeders charge anywhere from $1,000-$2,500 for poodle puppies.

 Teacup Poodles are not a formally recognized breed by the AKC.

 The Standard, Miniature, and Toy Poodles are all official breeds recognized by the AKC.
 The Teacup Poodle is not.
 However, as we already noted, there are unofficial standards that poodle breeders use to classify Teacups.
 In reality, they are similar to the toy poodle and considered to be the tiniest version of a Toy Poodle.

 Get ready to groom.

 Even small dogs like these need to have their fur groomed.
 The good news about their beautiful curly fur is that it sheds very minimally, which means this might be a good breed for people who have allergies.
 However, their coat can be considered high maintenance.
 It requires grooming every 4-6 weeks to prevent matting, and it needs to be combed during the weeks in between groomings.